-Kathryn has a long history of community service and volunteer activities some of which includes the City of Oviedo Planning, Zoning and Appeals Board and the Seminole County Tourist Development Council.
+Kathryn has a history of community service and volunteer activities which includes the City of Oviedo Planning, Zoning and Appeals Board and the Seminole County Tourist Development Council.

 She was a founding partner of the local 501c3, Helpful Hands, Inc., a charity that focuses on helping children and families in crisis and sponsored $4,000 in student scholarships for 4-H camp.
-She served as secretary to the Seminole County Republican Executive Committee for six years, is past Vice President of the Seminole County Republican Women's Club Federated and current member, also currently serves the Suburban Republican Women’s Club on the Education Committee.
+She served as Secretary to the Seminole County Republican Executive Committee for 6 years, was past Vice President of the Seminole County Republican Women's Club Federated and current member, also currently serves the Suburban Republican Women’s Club on the Education Committee.
 Kathryn is Board Chair of the Seminole County Cooperative Extension Advisory Board and serves on the IFAS Regional Committee.
 She currently serves on the Orlando Health/South Seminole Hospital Women’s Advisory Council.
-She was appointed by the Governor to serve on the Florida Council on Arts and Culture, and was selected by the City of Sanford for their Public Art Commission, and is also the past President of the Seminole Cultural Arts Council.
+She was appointed by the Governor to serve on the Florida Council on Arts and Culture, was selected by the City of Sanford for their Public Art Commission and is also the past President of the Seminole Cultural Arts Council.

 Linda is a 30 year resident of Central Florida, a lifelong Republican "supervoter" and an 8-year member of SCREC.
 She is an engineer who streamlines access to the residential real estate market for home buyers and home sellers.
 Linda was formerly on contract at NASA and Lockheed Martin, and before that a college professor of systems engineering at Embry-Riddle.
 She volunteers with a variety of civic organizations and is a member of St. Luke’s Lutheran Church.
 She is happily married and has two fascinating teenage children.

 Kimberly is an MBA graduate of Rollins College Crummer School of Business with a background in finance and marketing.
 She runs Red State Campaigns, working to get qualified Republicans elected to office.
-Kim and her husband of 32 years, Brian, have 3 children and 2 grandchildren.
+Kim has 3 children and 5 grandchildren.
 She also serves on the Board of the Seminole County Prayer Breakfast, and is active with Honor Flight Central Florida and the Florida Federation of Republican Women.